-Throughout my teens and now all the way through my 20s, I’ve found so much benefit in getting away from the house and spending time walking, sitting, swimming, and sleeping in the wilderness.
-In the rest of this article, I’ll share with you some of my favorite health benefits of backpacking and why you should give it a try!
+Throughout my teens and 20s, I’ve found so much benefit in getting away from the house and spending time walking, sitting, swimming, and sleeping in the wilderness.
+So let’s talk about my favorite health benefits of backpacking and why you should give it a try!

 Disconnecting From Technology

 I’ve placed this benefit at the top of the list because, in many ways, it is the most important one to me.
 I spend a lot of time working on my computer and, despite my best efforts, reading articles on ESPN or swiping through Instagram, Facebook, Pinterest, or every other social media channel.
 I also have a guide job that constantly requires me to check and re-check my email for updates on guide shifts, equipment needs, and logistics considerations.

 As a result, even as someone who knows how important it is to separate from technology on a regular basis, I spend a lot of time reliant on it.
 And I know I’m not the only one.

 But by making regular time (at least through the summer months) to get out backpacking and walk into areas where I don’t have cell service and there’s literally nothing I can do on my phone, I find my heartbeat slowing down and my mind getting much-needed space to think about plans or issues that I’ve been pushing under the rug.

 In my ongoing evolution, the time that I spend backpacking is vital for me to wrap my mind around why I’m here and what I want my life to look like moving forward.
 Without it, I feel that I’m at risk of getting too wrapped up in my immediate cash flow needs and the requests of my employer.